RockefellerArchiveCenter/fluxx_exporter/README.md

 ## User Management

-This application currently does not require authentication, however the Django Administration site (which allows configuration of Fluxx instances and S3 buckets) requires a login from a user with admin access.
+This application currently does not require authentication, however the [Django Administration interface](http://localhost:8000/admin) (which allows configuration of Fluxx instances and S3 buckets) requires a login from a user with admin access.
 In the steps above, the superuser account that is created will provide access to this interface.

 ## Contributing